odubno/gauss-naive-bayes/README.md

 For each class:
 - Calculate the Prior Probability.
-- Using the Normal Distribution, calculate the Normal Probability of each feature using the mean and the standard deviation.
+- Using the Normal Distribution calculate the Normal Probability for each feature using the mean and the standard deviation.
 - Take the product of Prior Probability and all Normal Probabilities.
 - Return one joint probability value for each class given the new data.